Ojieide/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-7-everybody - adds execution permission to the owner, the group owner and the other users, to the file hello 7-everybody - adds execution permission to the owner, the group owner and the other users, to the file hello
+7-everybody - adds execution permission to the owner, the group owner and the other users, to the file hello 7-everybody - adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond - sets no permission to owner and group but gives all permissions to other users